staircase-dev/staircase/docs/getting_started.rst

    :alt: histogram plot of concurrent views
    :align: center

-Plotting is based on [matplotlib](https://matplotlib.org) and it requires relatively little effort to take the previous chart and improve the aesthetics:
+Because plotting is based on `matplotlib <https://matplotlib.org>`_ and it requires relatively little effort to take the previous chart and improve the aesthetics:

 .. figure:: img/pageviewshistpretty.png
    :width: 80%